ViggenKorir/ViggenKorir/README.md

 - 👋 Hi, I’m Korir
 - 👀 Software Engineer/Web Developer/ Prompt Engineer
 - 💻 coding in Python, Java Script, HTML & CSS
-- 📫 Reach me on ig @its.Viggen mail: Viggenkorir@gmail.com
+- 📫 Reach me on ig: instagram.com/its.Viggen mail: Viggenkorir@gmail.com

 <!---
 ViggenKorir/ViggenKorir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.